mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter3_Task_Management/Notes.md

 ![RTOS](..//Images/FreeRTOS_Task_Priority.PNG)

-- Task 1 never executes because task2 is higher priority and always ready to run.
+- Task 1 never executes because Task 2 is higher priority and always ready to run.
 Task1 also called **starved**.

 ## Expanding the "Not Running" State
 - Task are always in **Running** state, their usefullness is limited.
 Usually this kind of task are created lowest priority.